rhelmus/virtmem/README.md

 Some notes:
 - Serial: Virtual means that a USB serial connection is used, which is only limited by USB speeds.
 - SD/SPI RAM: measured at maximum SPI speeds.
 For SPI RAM a 23LCV1024 chip was used.
+- LittleFS: Only supported on ESP32 and ESP8266
 - More details in [the manual](http://rhelmus.github.io/virtmem/index.html#bench).